halt-dos/wiki-base/versioned_docs/version-6.0/products/waf/listener/profiles/rules/tamper_rules.md

 Users are allowed to specify the tamper action to be taken for the request matched.

 #### Rule Action
-pecify the action to be taken for the request matched i.e. Drop & Record Request, Record Request, Bypass Request, Temporary Blacklist Src IP, Redirect, Send Challenge, Send Response, Tarpit Src IP, No Action, Skip Learning, Send Empty Response.
+Specify the action to be taken for the request matched i.e. Drop & Record Request, Record Request, Bypass Request, Temporary Blacklist Src IP, Redirect, Send Challenge, Send Response, Tarpit Src IP, No Action, Skip Learning, Send Empty Response.

 ### Attribute Extraction